Energy communities: the solution to congestion?

 An energy community currently offers little financial benefit.
 But if residents could deduct their generated energy from their consumption (offsetting) and energy communities would receive tax rebates, participation would become a lot more interesting!

-At Sporenburg not all roofs are full of solar panels yet, so there is currently no congestion.
+On Sporenburg not all roofs are full of solar panels yet, so there is no congestion right now.
 But if the full potential of rooftops is utilised, that could cause problems.
-It is essential that locally generated energy can be used locally.
-This is certainly possible by sharing energy and if residents adjust their behaviour.
+So it is essential that locally generated energy can be used locally again.
+This is certainly possible by sharing energy and if residents adjust their behavior.
 So let’s use energy when the sun shines!

 Bypassing grid congestion at the port